Skip to main content

 Overview

-You have the option of adding another security layer for users signing in to Access Server with Time-based One-Time Passwords (TOTP).
+You can add another security layer for users signing in to Access Server with Time-based One-Time Passwords (TOTP).
 This is a standard that many devices and applications support for Multi-Factor Authentication (MFA).
-It is designed so that users will need to have their credentials as well as a device or app that generates temporary MFA codes required to complete the login process.
+It is designed so that users will need their credentials and a device or app that generates temporary MFA codes required to complete the login process.
 This documentation provides you with:

 1. How to enable TOTP MFA from the Admin Web UI.